solliancenet/azure-synapse-build-together-blog/Blog-6/bi-and-optimization.md

 2. Select the existing pool you provisioned for the sample.
 Then, select **Open script**.

-3. With the `COPY` T-SQL statement, first create the target tables, and then use the `COPY` statement to load data from a specified location.
+3. With the `COPY` T-SQL statement, create the target tables and then use the `COPY` statement to load data from a specified location.
 Dedicated SQL pool tables allow developers to choose a distribution scheme and an indexing type.

     ```sql
     WITH